 This I1 election cannot apply to taxable Australian property such as residential property located in Australia.

 Anyone who is currently, or is considering becoming a foreign resident may be impacted if they own property which (upon sale) would otherwise satisfy the criteria to benefit from the main residence CGT exemption.

-As the new law targets those selling such properties whilst a foreign resident, clearly doing so is likely to result in an adverse CGT outcome.
+As this provision targets those selling such properties whilst a foreign resident, clearly doing so is likely to result in an adverse CGT outcome.
 Depending on the specific scenario, alternatives to consider include:

 Adviser tip: Australian residency for tax purposes is a completely different concept to citizenship/residency status for immigration purposes.
-This link to the ATO outlines the factors which are used to determine a person’s tax residency status.
+This link to the ATO outlines the factors which are used to determine a person’s tax residency status here.

 During his 4 year stint in the UK, Dale will become a foreign resident and will rent his Sydney property to a 3rd party.
 Dale is confident that at the expiry of this contact he will permanently return to Australia.

-Let’s look at 4 potential scenarios for Dale:
+Let’s look at 3 potential scenarios for Dale:-

-Dale is not impacted by the change as he is eligible to claim the full main residence CGT exemption.
+Dale is eligible to claim the full main residence CGT exemption.

-Dale is not impacted by the change as he is eligible to claim the full main residence CGT exemption.
+Dale is eligible to claim the full main residence CGT exemption.
 This is despite not re-establishing his Sydney property as his main residence upon his return to Australia.